 Jamestown Rediscovery Archaeological Projects

 Currently, excavation is ongoing along the north side of the site’s 1907 Memorial Church.
-The objective of the excavation is to gain new insight into the three colonial churches that were constructed on the site, including the site’s first church which was built in 1617 during the governorship of Captain Samuel Argall.
-The 1617 church was the site of the first legislative assembly in the New World.
-Planning is underway to develop an exhibit in the interior of the 1907 Memorial Church will feature information about the 1617 church and the events of 1619.
+The objective of the excavation is to gain new insight into the succession of three colonial churches that were constructed on the current site, including the site’s first church which was built in 1617 during the governorship of Captain Samuel Argall.
+The 1617 church became the site of the first legislative assembly in the New World in 1619.
+Planning is also underway to develop an exhibit in the interior of the 1907 Memorial Church that will feature information about the 1617 church and the events of 1619.

 In collaboration with the National Park Service, Jamestown Rediscovery is also planning to investigate the home site of William Pierce, whose servant Angela was one of the first Africans to arrive in England’s North American colonies.
 Pierce’s home site is located on Jamestown Island and the location of the home is visible to visitors at Historic Jamestowne.